Our Future Path! A plan for a better world!

 When a candidate is elected, we do not always know whether voters really preferred this candidate over the others, were swayed by one or more of that candidate’s promises, or settled for the candidate that they hoped would do the least amount of harm.

-Although we may want to elect someone who can come up with ideas that could help solve our problems, what we really need is someone who is good at listening to and evaluating many ideas from many different people.
+Although we may want to elect someone who can come up with ideas that could help solve our problems, what we really need is someone who will be good at listening to and evaluating many ideas from many different individuals.
 We need to separate the issues from the candidates.
-We want to elect people who would be best at representing and protecting our interests, at running the government, and at handling whatever issues arise.
-We want representatives who are able to gather all the relevant information, to be open to new ideas, and to be able to evaluate and analyze everything in order to select the best solutions to our problems no matter where the ideas came from.
+We want to elect individuals who will be best at representing and protecting our interests, at running our government, and at handling whatever issues that might arise.
+We want representatives who can gather all the relevant information, are open to new ideas, and can evaluate and analyze everything to select the best solutions to our problems no matter where the ideas came from.

-People should not be forced to vote for the combination of a candidate, a bunch of campaign promises and a package of proposals.
-People should be able to vote for their representatives and for individual proposals separately.
-For instance, instead of being forced to vote for a vegetarian pizza with broccoli, cauliflower and pineapple slices or a meat pizza with spam, haggis and liver bits, we could vote for a vegetarian or meat pizza, and then be able to vote for a separate list of topping.
+We should not be forced to vote for the combination of a candidate, a bunch of campaign promises and a package of proposals.
+We should be able to vote for our representatives and for individual proposals separately.
+For instance, instead of being forced to vote for a vegetarian pizza with broccoli, cauliflower and pineapple slices or a meat pizza with spam, haggis and liver bits, we should be able to vote for a vegetarian or meat pizza, and then to be able to vote for a separate list of topping.

 Voting Systen

 In many places in the United States, we have a simple plurality voting system.
 In this type of voting, the candidate that receives more votes than his or her opponents would win the election.
 With 2 candidates for a single office, this means that one of them must receive a majority of the votes.
-With 3 or more candidates, a candidate can often win the election even when he or she receives far less than the majority of the votes.
-In fact, the votes can sometimes be split between the candidates in such a way that the least preferred candidate wins the election.
+With 3 or more candidates, a candidate can often win the election even when he or she receives far less than a majority of the votes.
+In addition, the votes can sometimes be split between the candidates in such a way that the least preferred candidate wins the election.

-With a simple plurality voting system, voters often have to decide between voting for their preferred candidate and possibly allowing an undesirable candidate to win, or voting for a less desirable candidate that has a better chance of winning.
+With a simple plurality voting system, voters often must decide between voting for their preferred candidate and possibly allowing an undesirable candidate to win, or voting for a less desirable candidate that has a better chance of winning.
 Although limiting the election to just 2 candidates would ensure that the winner needed to get a majority of the votes, this would deprive us of our right to have a real choice.

-For instance, let's say that candidate X would win 55% to 45% in a head to head matchup with candidate Y. Let's also say that candidate Z would win 65% to 35% over candidate X, and would win 60% to 40% over candidate Y. Given the results of these head to head matchups, it would seem like candidate Z should be the favorite to win in a 3 way race.
-However, in an actual 3 way race candidates X, Y and Z would most likely get 35% 40% and 25% of the votes.
-This means that candidate Y, who was the least favored candidate, would win with just 40% of the votes.
+For instance, let's say that candidate X would win 55% to 45% in a head-to-head matchup with candidate Y. Let's also say that candidate Z would win 65% to 35% over candidate X, and would win 60% to 40% over candidate Y. Given the results of these head-to-head matchups, it might seem like candidate Z should be the favorite to win in a 3-way race.

 Ranked Choice Voting

-The following are examples of what the races with 3 and 5 candidates might look like on a ballot, but with the candidates' names replaced with how we might feel about then and with our corresponding choices already marked.
+The following are examples of what the races with 3 and 5 candidates might look like on a ballot, but with the candidates' names replaced with how we might feel about them and with our corresponding choices already marked.

 Mark one circle in each column 1st Choice 2nd Choice